dismedia/slide-engine-react-ts/README.md

 # slide-engine-react-ts

- Purpose of project:
- create wizard slide engine that separates redux state and sequence logic from steps itself.
+Project is an implementation of a generic slider/wiazrd mechanism that separates redux state and sequence logic from steps itself.

-all store related (mappers and reducers) and sequence related (next slide evaluators) features are injected from configuration.
-Concrete slides are unaware of any wizard logic, but only executes injected methods.
+All store related (mappers and reducers) and slide-order related (next slide evaluators) features are injected from configuration.
+Concrete slides are unaware of any wizard logic, but only execute injected methods.